 - Weekly spendable expenses: This is the money we allow ourselves to socialize, enjoy our free time, and pursue our interests.
 We work hard for our money, so it’s okay to spend it.
 But remember, spendable expenses are closely linked to our emotions.
 That’s why it’s often easy to overspend (we all remember that impulse purchase we’ve made in the past to make ourselves feel better!)

 - Goals fund: This can be put towards reaching your life goals and planning your financial future.
 It could be short-term like a dream vacation or long-term like buying your perfect home.

 (Here are three steps for a successful cash flow plan.)

-Each of these three pots in your cash flow plan is carefully curated to work together for reaching your more significant financial goals.
-From having money set aside “for a rainy day” to have the emergency funds you need, money to travel, money to give your children, whatever it is, these pots account for all of it.
+Each of these three pots in your cash flow plan is carefully curated to work together to reach your more significant financial goals.
+From having money set aside “for a rainy day” to emergency funds, money to travel, money to give your children, whatever it is, these pots account for all of it.
 You can customize them to your specific goals.
 But first, you need to be crystal clear about what those goals are.